techreturners/js_coding_exercises/README.md

 # ✨ JavaScript Practice ✨

-This repository contains 8 sets of exercises for you to undertake, helping you to build on your coding and technical ability.
-We will be checking over your solutions, so please ensure you push to GitHub regularly.
+This repository contains 8 sets of exercises which will help you to build your ability and confidence with JavaScript.
+Completing all 8 sets would be ideal, but please ensure you complete at least the first 6.

+We will be checking over your solutions, so please ensure you `commit` after solving each problem, and don't forget to `push` to GitHub regularly.

-You may find these exercises challenging but they give you the opportunity to showcase your Growth Mindset and commitment to programming and learning in general.
+You may find these exercises challenging but they give you the opportunity to showcase your Growth Mindset and commitment to programming and learning.
 You can always come to us if you are having any trouble! 😊

-We will be covering Javascript on the Your Return to Tech course, so it's really important your problem solving skills are fresh.

 If you need reminding of any key Javascript concepts to solve these challenges we recommend the 'Codecademy: Learn Javascript' (free) course: https://www.codecademy.com/learn/introduction-to-javascript

-NOTE: You are not required to purchase any PRO content from CodeAcademy.
+NOTE: You are not required to purchase any PRO content from codecademy.

 We also recommend this visual guide if you are unfamiliar with GitHub: https://agripongit.vincenttunru.com/